visualitypl/web-apps-security-workshop/xss-excersises.md

 Things to do:

 1. Try to display Javascript alert with any content (can be simple 'hacked!' text) by injecting a piece of code somewhere in the app.
-2. If you managed to find a place which is vulnerable to XSS use the same place to paste a Javascript code which will send currently logged in user cookie to another website.
+2. If you managed to find a place which is vulnerable to XSS, think about Javascript code which would send currently logged in user cookie to another server.
+Is it enough to take over user's session?
+Why?

 If you're having any troubles with this you can decode tips below (but please **don't do it unless you really don't know how to *hack* the website**):

 ```
 R28gdG8gdGhlIHVzZXIgcHJvZmlsZSBlZGl0aW5nIHBhZ2UgYW5kIHRoaW5rIHdoaWNoIGZpZWxkIGNhbiBiZSB1c2VkIHRvIGluamVjdCBhIEphdmFzY3JpcHQgY29kZQ==
 ```

 ## 2. Fix it!